Born in Kutchan, Hokkaido, he is affiliated with Tokyu Resort Service.

 Having built up his training at HIRAFU since childhood, he is now an alpine skier who competes on the global level.

-Training hard to reach the and keep a high World Cup ranking, aiming for the Olympics.
+Training hard to reach the and keep a high World Cup ranking.

 Ohkoshi Ryunosuke Official Website

 He’s a polite young man, and a passionate athlete full of fighting spirit.

 We hope you’ll cheer him on.

 He’s a freestyle skier with Niseko Grand HIRAFU as his home ground, and he’s aiming to enter major global competitions such as the X-games.